Integration theory for infinite dimensional volatility modulated Volterra processes: Calculus with respect to the integral

 \section{Calculus with respect to the integral}

-In the first two subsections we present some general properties of the stochastic integral defined in the previous section.
-Afterwards, in subsections \ref{sec:OUprocesses} and \ref{sec:volterra} we investigate some particular cases for the integrand.
+In the first two subsections, we present some general properties of the stochastic integral defined in the previous section.
+Afterward, in Sections~\ref{secOUprocesses} and \ref{secvolterra} we investigate some particular cases for the integrand.